blue-luke/ckad-exercises/a.core_concepts.md

 ### Create a busybox pod (using kubectl command) that runs the command "env".
 Run it and see the output

+k run busybox --image=busybox --restart=Never -- env
+k run busybox --image=busybox --restart=Never --command -- env
+k logs busybox
+Command is the programme you run
+Arguments is anything you send to the programme
+Eg git is the command
+and status is the argument

+Add in restart=Never, otherwise it'll complete the command then go into crashLoopBackOff.
+This could have been the problem with multi-container pods

 <details><summary>show</summary>
 <p>